green-api/whatsapp-api-client-java/README.md

 ### How to receive incoming notifications

-To receive incoming webhooks, you must send a handler function to `webhookConsumer.start()`.
-The handler function should have one parameter (`WebhookHandler webhookhandler`).
-When you receive a new notification, your handler function will be executed.
-To stop receiving incoming webhooks, you need to call `webhookConsumer.stop()`.
+To start receiving notifications, you need to pass a handler function to `webhookConsumer.start()`.
+The handler function should implement the `WebhookHandler` interface.
+When a new notification is received, your handler function will be executed.
+To stop receiving notifications, you need to call the `webhookConsumer.stop(`) function.

+`WebhookConsumer` is a class responsible for processing messages.
+For its correct functioning, it requires `GreenApi` and `NotificationMapper`.
+You can inject them into it using beans or through the constructor.

+`NotificationMapper` is a bean responsible for converting a JSON object into a Java object.
+It uses the `ObjectMapper` from the `com.fasterxml.jackson` library, which should be available as a bean in your configuration or set via the constructor.

-WebhookHandler - is an interface.
-You can write any class to handle notifications, just implement the interface and execute you function in the method `handle()`.
+`WebhookHandler` is an interface.
+You can write any class to handle notifications; just implement the interface and execute your logic in the `handle()` method or use a lambda expression.

 ```java
 public interface WebhookHandler {